-Passenger in Car Accident
+Passenger Accident Lawyer

 When a passenger is injured in a car accident caused by the driver of the vehicle that the passenger was riding in, the passenger has the right to file an accident claim against the driver’s insurance company.